-If you're active in Singapore's vegan community, you might have seen this familiar face at outreach events or meetings.
 Lisha is an outspoken and driven volunteer of Animal Allies and the Vegetarian Society Singapore.
-She's also a vegan breaking vegan stereotypes - she doesn't enjoy vegetables.
-Why did a veggie hater turn vegan?
-Here's her story.
+Ironically, Lisha does not consume vegetables!
+So how did a veggie hater become vegan?
+Here's her story:

-2) What was the biggest challenge you faced?
+What was the biggest challenge you faced with turning vegan?

-During my first year being a vegan I hosted a few documentary screenings at Eight Treasures Vegetarian and I was very involved with Vegetarian Society Singapore and Animal Allies.
-With changing work commitments, i've found other ways of being an activist such as posting online, emailing companies to encourage them to introduce more vegan options and also helping my mom with the vegan cheese business.
+During my first year being a vegan, I hosted a few documentary screenings and was very involved with Vegetarian Society Singapore and Animal Allies.
+With changing work commitments, I've found other ways of being an activist such as posting online, emailing companies to encourage them to introduce more vegan options and also helping my mom with the vegan cheese business.

 Lisha is an NTU researcher who assists in making handmade cheeses for her mother in her free time.

-I guess it really depends who I go out with.
 I frequent nomVnom and love their extensive range of burgers there.
 When it comes to family gatherings, my family loves Eight Treasures Vegetarian.
-Aside from the great service and delectable cuisine, they are also one of the only few vegetarian places that serve alcohol - which is a must for my family.
+Aside from the excellent service and delectable cuisine, they are also one of the only few vegetarian places that serve alcohol - which is a must for my family.

-It is becoming increasingly easy to be a vegan in Singapore these days.
-There are vegetarian eateries popping up in every corner.
-As for expense, I think it really depends on what kind of vegan you are and where you shop.
-If you're mostly wholefoods plant based your expense can be lower.
-If you like special imported vegan food like the latest mock meats or cheese, then you can expect to pay more for it.
-However, if you try getting these items on clearance, which they often have in Cold Storage and Marketplace, you can save some money as well.
+It is becoming increasingly manageable to be a vegan in Singapore these days.
+Vegetarian eateries are popping up in every corner.
+If you're mostly wholefoods plant-based, your cost can be lower.
+If you like particular imported vegan food like mock meats or cheese, then you can expect to pay more for it.
+However, if you try getting these items on clearance, which they often have in Cold Storage and various marketplace, you can save some money as well.